Veeting Rooms is a browser-based virtual meeting environment with Microsoft Outlook Integration, whiteboard, and document management capabilities.

 CrankWheel provides a SaaS based screen sharing solution.
 Founded in 2015, CrankWheel is headquartered in Reykjavík, Iceland.

 Speakeasy provides a a smart conference calling and online meeting solution that helps sales reps increase productivity and close deals faster.
 Browser based screensharing, call recording, and logging calls to Salesforce are among some of the top differences Speakeasy brings.
 Also provided: a m...

 Personify for Presentations has integrations with existing web conferencing software with smartphone app controls and the capability to record presentations.
 It is optimized for sales and customer support teams

 VeriShow is a video conferencing tool with document sharing and co-browsing, from HBR Labs.

 Speek is a web conferencing platform from the company of the same name in Ashburn, Virginia.

 Zoho Meeting is a web-based online meeting solution.

-MegaMeeting.com is a 100% browser-based Video & Web Conferencing solution.
-Being browser based and working on all major operating systems – Windows, Mac & Linux, MegaMeeting.com provides all parties the ability to hold web meetings, without the need to download, install or configure video...
+MegaMeeting.com is a leading provider of 100% browser-based Video & Web Conferencing solutions.
+Being browser based and working on all major operating systems – Windows, Mac & Linux, MegaMeeting.com provides all parties the ability to hold web meetings, without the need to download, insta...

 Nasdaq Webcasting allows companies to conduct webcasts and webinars relating to investor relations, public relations, internal communications, and marketing.
 Events are mobile responsive, and the online player can be customized to match the company's branding.
 In addition to HD-quality video, eve...